Interplay between non-Fermi liquid and non-Hermiticity: A multi-method study of non-Hermitian multichannel Kondo model: non-Hermitian nrg approach

 The third case considers \(\mathcal{PT}\)-asymmetric Hamiltonians.
 In this case, both \(Z_N^{\rm LR}\) and \(\braket{A}_N^{\rm LR}\) could become complex.
 For completeness, one can respectively calculate the real and imaginary part of the thermodynamic quantities.
 Using the NHMCK model as an example, we will show in the following that both the real and imaginary components are meaningful, which provide clear signatures about the YSR state demonstrated above.
 Thus, the usefulness of the definition in Eq.\eqref{eqb74} is justified for all three different cases.

-Now we discuss more numerical details about solving the left and right eigenstates, which is complicated by degeneracies~\cite{19td-1k9s}.
+Now we discuss more numerical details about solving the left and right eigenstates, which is complicated by degeneracies, as is also discussed comprehensively in Ref.~\cite{19td-1k9s}.
 The degeneracies often arise from symmetries, either at the Hamiltonian level or the emergent ones at low-energies.
 The problem can be partially overcome by decomposing the Hamiltonian into subspaces of different irreducible representations.
-Then, one only need to solve certain reduced block matrices.
-Since the size of the blocks are much smaller than the full matrix, the computational cost is also reduced~\cite{weichselbaum_non-abelian_2012,PhysRevB.86.245124}.
+Then, one only needs to solve certain reduced block matrices.
+Since the sizes of the blocks are much smaller than the full matrix, the computational cost is also reduced~\cite{weichselbaum_non-abelian_2012,PhysRevB.86.245124}.
 Taking the $n=2$ NHMCK model as an example, one can utilize the \({\rm U}(1)_{\rm charge}\times {\rm SU}(2)_{\rm channel}\) symmetry.
 However, for symmetries emergent around the low-energy fixed points \cite{affleck1995conformal}, the degeneracy cannot be avoided.
 For non-Hermitian matrices, most of numerical eigensolver packages do not support a biorthonormal output.
 One has to orthogonalize and normalize the eigenstates manually in each degenerate subspace.
-An open-source program has been recently proposed for non-Hermitian NRG calculation \cite{19td-1k9s} for simple models such as the single impurity Anderson model.
-In fact, one can first solve the right eigenvectors with common eigensolvers, and then obtain the left eigenvectors by the inverse of the right one, i.e.,
+In fact, one can first solve the right eigenvectors with common eigensolvers, and then obtain the left eigenvectors by the inverse of the right one (when invertible), i.e.,

 Utilizing the common eigensolvers as well as the non-Abelian symmetries, the NHMCK can be efficiently solved, as will be discussed below.